 As described in note 4 to the condensed consolidated interim financial statements, the Company has entered into a strategic partnering agreement with Amber Infrastructure.
-As part of this agreement, Amber Infrastructure acquired 50% of GreenGas Colorado.
-The proceeds from this transaction were used to fund the remaining equity commitment required to complete construction and bring the project into commercial operation.
-A portion of these proceeds were also used to reduce the amount outstanding on the Company's predevelopment projects such as Future Energy Park and Iowa RNG Project are fully funded through the combination of the Contingent Consideration from the Transaction, cash flow from operations and available capacity on the Company's corporate credit facility.
-Prior to incurring material construction costs for the Company's near-term projects, GIP will secure adequate sources of financing to supplement the equity contribution to be made by Amber in accordance with the strategic partnering agreement, including non-recourse project level debt.
+As part of this agreement, Amber Infrastructure acquired 50% of GreenGas Colorado (the "Transaction").
+The proceeds from the Transaction were used to fund the remaining equity commitment required to complete construction and bring the project into commercial operation.
+A portion of these proceeds were also used to reduce the amount outstanding on the Company's corporate credit facility.
+During Q2 of 2023, the Company closed an equity private placement for net proceeds of approximately \$9.8 million.
+These funds were used to further pay down the Company's corporate credit facility with the main use of proceeds earmarked to advance Future Energy Park.
+For the remainder of 2023 and until financial close of Future Energy Park and Iowa RNG, the Company anticipates spending approximately \$10 million on these projects and the additional growth opportunities previously discussed.
+This capital spend is fully funded through the combination of the Contingent Consideration from the Transaction with Amber discussed in note 4 to the condensed consolidated interim financial statements, cash flow from operations and available capacity on the Company's corporate credit facility.
+Prior to incurring material construction costs for Future Energy Park, Iowa RNG, and remaining development projects in its \$3 billion portfolio, GIP will need to secure adequate sources of financing that enables the Company to achieve its internal economic hurdles.

 Liquidity risk is the risk that the Company will not be able to meet its obligations associated with financial liabilities.
 The Company's cash needs are met with cash generated by operations and financing provided by short-term borrowings and long-term debt.
 The Company considers its current level of working capital, including undrawn available credit facilities, to be sufficient to meet its needs, including to satisfy payments on debt.
-An amendment to GIP's existing corporate credit facility was executed in the fourth quarter of 2022 and in accordance with the amendments, GIP is required to maintain certain financial covenants associated with its corporate credit facility, which includes maintaining a debt to tangible net worth of less than 3.00:1.00 and cash flow coverage ratio for GIP's main operating subsidiary ("GIP Opco") of greater than 1.25:1:00.
+GIP is required to maintain certain financial covenants associated with its corporate credit facility, which includes maintaining a debt to tangible net worth of less than 3.00:1.00 and cash flow coverage ratio for GIP's main operating subsidiary ("GIP Opco") of greater than 1.25:1:00.
 GIP Opco represents the consolidated results of GIP's main operating subsidiaries that hold ownership in the Water and Solids Treatment business and GreenGas Colorado.
-As at March 31, 2023, GIP was in compliance with all debt covenants.
+As at June 30, 2023, GIP was in compliance with all debt covenants.